news

 Chris Evert presents the Suzanne-Lenglen Trophy to fellow Rolex testimonee IGA Swiatek in 2024

-While, when Chris Evert, who won 18 Grand Slam singles titles, including seven Roland-Garros titles and six US Open titles, presented Świątek the Suzanne-Lenglen trophy, Świątek said “I feel really proud to have won my fourth title in Paris.
+When Chris Evert, who won 18 Grand Slam singles titles, including seven Roland-Garros titles and six US Open titles, presented Świątek, also known as the 'Queen of Clay' the Suzanne-Lenglen trophy, Świątek said “I feel really proud to have won my fourth title in Paris.
 Chris is a legend and has had amazing achievements on the clay, so I’m super grateful to hear her say those words.
 There have been so many great players in the Rolex family who have changed the history of the sport and I’m sure her record will stay for a while.
 Last year, she told me to go for it, so I’m just going to listen to her advice and keep working hard.”

-This year, Rolex Testimonees Świątek, who is also known as the queen of clay, and Alcaraz, will defend their titles at Roland-Garros.
+This year, Rolex Testimonees Świątek and Alcaraz, will defend their titles at Roland-Garros.

 Images: Courtesy Rolex